 - never, ever order a full entree at a restaurant.
-That’s what fatty’s do.
 Eat “light” by just getting an appetizer and save yourself millions of calories.

 - eat on smaller plates (but never red ones)

-- if you’re going to have treats, make sure they are vegan only.
+- if you’re going to have treats, make sure they are vegan and healthy

 - as long as it’s fat-free or non-fat, it’s healthy

 - as long it’s high protein, it’s healthy

 - as long as it’s gluten-free, it’s healthy

 - as long as it’s low sugar or sugar-free, it’s healthy

 - never drink wine or cocktails (too many calories)

 - eat a huge breakfast, a medium lunch and a light dinner.